sakritz/dungeons-and-beans/content/Sessions/Session 13 - Swamp Connections.md

 ### Tactical Decisions
 - Waking up the next morning, the Knight Nights discuss their next steps
-	- [[Lord Roseseeker|Roseseeker]] demanded all Ankhegs to be killed – so what would happen if Ankhegs showed up after we reported success?
+	- [[People & Groups/Lord Roseseeker|Roseseeker]] demanded all Ankhegs to be killed – so what would happen if Ankhegs showed up after we reported success?
 	- [[The Bean Bois/Avaaros|Avaaros]]’ objectives are to protect the mushroom people but also to get revenge (and ideally kill) Roseseeker
-	- Can we talk to [[Lord Roseseeker|Roseseeker]] and hide that we know about the [[Whitestone]]?
+	- Can we talk to [[People & Groups/Lord Roseseeker|Roseseeker]] and hide that we know about the [[Items/Whitestone]]?
 	- What is up with the corruption in the river?
-- Finally, we decide to first find out where the river and corruption are coming from and see if that helps in deciding what to do about [[Lord Roseseeker|Roseseeker]]
+- Finally, we decide to first find out where the river and corruption are coming from and see if that helps in deciding what to do about [[People & Groups/Lord Roseseeker|Roseseeker]]

 ### Upstream We Go
 - Apparently, [[The Bean Bois/Davaelor]] has wandered off during the night – seemingly on his own volition – in a northern direction